During the Covid 19 isolation we have all had different challenges. It's an unprecedented situation…

 Fear of Authority Figures

-A fear of authority figures is a specific type of social anxiety and one that is common in our society because of the way we are raised and the importance our culture places on social structures.
-It combines sudden shyness with a lack of confidence and other social anxiety symptoms such as blushing.
+A fear of authority figures is a type of social anxiety combining sudden shyness with a lack of confidence In addition, it triggers other symptoms such as blushing.

-These issues often stem from a fear of being negatively evaluated, embarrassed or humiliated, found inadequate and rejected.
-As children we are taught to respect and sometimes even fear, authority figures and occasionally as adults, we can revert back to these feelings.
-We feel smaller and more insignificant as the apparent magnitude of the person and situation grows.
+Firstly, its roots lie in a fear of being judged.
+Perhaps something happened in the past causing embarrassment or humiliation.
+Or there was a situation where you were found inadequate and rejected.
+As children we are taught to respect and sometimes even fear, authority figures.
+This causes us to revert back to these old feelings of low self worth.
+Feeling smaller and insignificant as the apparent magnitude of the person and situation grows.

-The symptoms may also stem from a traumatic experience where a person in authority has made you feel embarrassed, humiliated or rejected or a conditioned response which has left you feeling judged and powerless.
+Sometimes the fear is caused by past traumatic experiences.
+Has a person in authority ever made you feel embarrassed, humiliated or rejected?
+Or left you feeling judged and powerless?

 Tips For Talking to Authority Figures

-Here are a few tips that might help you when dealing with authority figures.
+Here are a few tips that might help:

-- Focus on the person – not the power
+- Focusing on the person – not the power

-- Ask questions and answer questions when asked
+- Asking questions and answer questions when asked

-- Be aware of body language – don’t step back, make appropriate eye contact
+- Being aware of body language – don’t step back, make appropriate eye contact

-- Dissociate fear and anxiety with symbols of authority
+- Dissociating fear and anxiety with symbols of authority

-- Concentrate on the positive and what you have in common
+- Concentrating on the positive and what you have in common

-- Remember this person goes home at night just like you
+- Remembering this person goes home at night just like you

 - Don’t be afraid to be assertive when necessary

-My hypnotherapy is extremely effective with issues like this as I’m able to get to the root of the issues and provide help within very few sessions.
-Fear of authority is a learnt behaviour with deep associations but the mind can be retrained.
+My hypnotherapy is extremely effective with these issues – treatment often overcomes the problem in just a few sessions.
+Fear of authority is an old outdated behaviour but the mind can be retrained with hypnotherapy.

-If you’d like to feel more confident when talking to people in authority please do get in touch to find out more about how I can help.
+In conclusion if you’d like to feel more confident around people in authority please do get in touch to find out how I can help.